FAQs

 What does Prescription Justice do?

-We advocate for serious regulatory and legislative reforms that will bring drug prices in the United States in line with those of other high-income countries.
+We advocate for legislative and regulatory reforms that will bring down drug prices in the United States in line with those of other high-income countries.
 That is the only fair result for Americans.
 In doing so we aim to bring Americans together on a bi-partisan or non-partisan basis.
-Unlike most issues in our country, drug prices can unite Democrat and Republican voters.
+Unlike most issues in our country, drug prices can unite independent, Democrat, and Republican voters.
 For that reason, we only focus on lowering drug prices and do not delve into other issues.

 What will make drug prices lower in the United States?